TassSinclair/trout-bout/README.md

 The iceberg is melting, grab as many trout as you can!

-3D printable version of "[Hey, That's my Fish!](https://www.fantasyflightgames.com/en/products/hey-thats-my-fish/products/hey-thats-my-fish/)".
+3D printable replacement pieces for "[Hey, That's my Fish!](https://www.fantasyflightgames.com/en/products/hey-thats-my-fish/products/hey-thats-my-fish/)".

 ## Rules

-The rules are available [on the official website](https://images-cdn.fantasyflightgames.com/ffg_content/hey-thats-my-fish-board-game/hey-thats-my-fish-rulebook.pdf).
+The rules are available [on the game's website](https://images-cdn.fantasyflightgames.com/ffg_content/hey-thats-my-fish-board-game/hey-thats-my-fish-rulebook.pdf).

 ### TL;DR: